loganharbour/moose/framework/doc/content/source/meshgenerators/RenameBoundaryGenerator.md

 ## Overview

-`RenameBoundaryGenerator` is usually used to provide meaningful names to boundaries.
+`RenameBoundaryGenerator` is often used to provide meaningful names to boundaries.
 For instance

 ```text